Raya

 Notable People Named Raya

-Raya Abirached is a well-known Lebanese TV presenter and celebrity journalist at MBC.
+Raya Abirached is a Lebanese TV presenter and celebrity journalist for MBC.

-Raya Meddine, also known as Rana Alamuddin, is a Lebanese American actress recognized for her portrayal of Sabrina Costelana Newman on The Young and the Restless.
+Raya Meddine, a Lebanese-American actress, is best known for her role as Sabrina Costelana Newman on The Young and the Restless.

-Raya Garbousova was a Russian Empire-born American cellist and teacher.
+Raya Garbousova was a Russian-born American cellist and teacher.

-Raya Martin is a Filipino filmmaker known for his works such as Independencia and Manila, which he co-directed with Adolfo Alix, Jr.
+Raya Martin is a Filipino filmmaker who directed Independencia and co-directed Manila with Adolfo Alix, Jr., as well as La última película with Mark Peranson.

 Layla Hashemi